dhewm/dhewm.github.io/mods.md

 A big THANK YOU to *ALord7* for releasing the mod's source under GPL!

-* You can get the game data at [ModDB](https://www.moddb.com/games/doom-iii/addons/blood-mod-v15-for-dhewm3-32-bit)
+* You can get the game data at [ModDB](https://www.moddb.com/mods/blood-mod/downloads/blood-mod-v18)
     - Just extract that zip to your Doom3/dhewm3 installation
 * You can find the source code at [Github](https://github.com/dhewm/dhewm3-sdk/tree/bloodmod)
 * A **.dll** that works with the official dhewm3 **Windows** executable and a **.so** for Linux (on amd64 aka x86_64) is part of `dhewm3-mods_*_win32.zip` resp. `dhewm3-mods_*_Linux_amd64.tar.gz` on the [Download Page](https://github.com/dhewm/dhewm3/releases/latest)
     - for other platforms you'll have to compile it yourself
-* Once the game data and bloodmod.dll/bloodmod.so/bloodmod.dylib are in place, you can start the mod with:
+* Once the game data and bloodmod.dll/bloodmod.so/bloodmod.dylib (and bloodmod_roe.dll/...) are in place, you can start the mod with:
   `./dhewm3 +set fs_game bloodmod`
+  The version for Resurrection of Evil can be started with: `./dhewm3 +set fs_game_base d3xp +set fs_game bloodmod_roe`

 ## Classic Doom 3